-- Physical or verbal abuse of any attendee, speaker, volunteer, exhibitor, IHPCSS staff member, service provider, or other meeting guest.
+- Physical or verbal abuse of any IHPCSS personnel, third party service provider, or other meeting guest.

-- Examples of unacceptable behavior include, but are not limited to, harassment, intimidation, discrimination, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any attendee, speaker, volunteer, exhibitor, IHPCSS staff member, service provider, or other meeting guest.
+- Examples of unacceptable behavior include, but are not limited to, harassment, intimidation, discrimination, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any IHPCSS personnel, third party service provider, or other meeting guest.

 - Disruption of talks at oral or poster sessions, in the exhibit hall, or at other events organized by IHPCSS at the meeting venue, hotels, or other IHPCSS-contracted facilities.

-Unacceptable behavior from any community member, including staff and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any IHPCSS personnel, including staff and those with decision-making authority, will not be tolerated.

 - Anyone requested to stop unacceptable behavior is expected to comply immediately.

-- IHPCSS reserves the right to temporarily ban or permanently expel anyone from the IHPCSS events and activities without warning (and without refund).
+- IHPCSS staff reserves the right to temporarily ban or permanently expel anyone from IHPCSS events and activities without warning (and without refund).

-- IHPCSS reserves the right to prohibit attendance at any future event.
+- IHPCSS staff reserves the right to prohibit attendance at any future event.

 4. Reporting Unacceptable Behavior

-- Please contact any IHPCSS staff person in person or by email.
+- Please contact any IHPCSS staff member in person or by email.